 If you must miss a pickup, we encourage you to send a neighbor or friend in your place.
 This is an opportunity to introduce them to the CSA program and share your bounty.
 If your share is not picked up, it will be donated elsewhere.

-Additionally, with the changes to our online CSA customization in 2018, you may choose to cancel a specific week’s delivery.
+Additionally, with the benefit of our online CSA customization, you may choose to cancel a specific week’s delivery.
 Your CSA will be automatically cancelled for that week and the value will be automatically added to your Swap Value.